Pistonite/vmsetup/src/tool/git.md

 # Git
-Git is already installed, but we need to configure it.
+Git should already installed on most Linux systems, but we need to configure it.

+On Windows, install it from https://git-scm.com/downloads/win

 ## User
 Replace `Your Name` and `Your Email` with your name and email.